cornellh4i/CHEM/backend/README.md

 # Backend

 The backend is a Node.js and Express server with a PostgreSQL database managed by [Prisma ORM](https://www.prisma.io/).
 A WebSocket server is also implemented since WebSockets are needed for of automatic data fetching.
-A `.env` file should be created from the `.env.template` file.
 Swagger is used to autogenerate API documentation, and Jest is used for testing.

 ## Getting started